IQSS/dataverse/doc/sphinx-guides/source/installation/installation-main.rst

 Mail Host Configuration & Authentication
 ++++++++++++++++++++++++++++++++++++++++

-If you need to alter your mail host address, user, or provide a password to connect with, these settings are easily changed in the Glassfish admin console.
+If you need to alter your mail host address, user, or provide a password to connect with, these settings are easily changed in the Glassfish admin console or via command line.

-In a browser, with your domain online, navigate to http://localhost:4848 and on the side panel find JavaMail Sessions.
+For the Glassfish console, load a browser with your domain online, navigate to http://localhost:4848 and on the side panel find JavaMail Sessions.
 By default, Dataverse uses a session named mail/notifyMailSession for routing outgoing emails.
 Click this mail session in the window to modify it.

 When fine tuning your JavaMail Session, there are a number of fields you can edit.
 The most important are: